-The 2017 International Summit will be held in Tallahassee, Florida from November 7-8, 2019 at the Florida A&M University's Alfred Lawson Multipurpose Center.
+The 2019 International Summit will be held in Tallahassee, Florida from November 7-8, 2019 at the Florida A&M University's Alfred Lawson Multipurpose Center.
 The summit will continue to connect participants, growing the global network of public and private sector industry stakeholders working in the energy, water and food sectors.
-The focus of this summit will be Global Access to Safe Water.
+The focus of this summit will be Water as Driver for a Sustainable Nexus.
 Access to safe drinking water remains one of the biggest challenges facing the global community.
 The United Nations’ sustainable development efforts estimate that more than 1.5 billion people lack safe drinking water and over 2.5 billion lack access to adequate sanitation.
 This problem is not restricted to developing countries of the world; it is also a rural America problem as in Flint, Michigan, and as in many other rural communities in America that still depend on unregulated private wells and contaminated surface water for their water needs.

 - Learn about emerging innovations in energy, water and food fields and interact with the people leading them on local, regional, state, national and global levels